charlytron/ZTM/Sect-22-APIs/apis.md

 We can utilize both XML as well as JSON to build our site.
 Here is a [sample API in XML](https://www.w3schools.com/xml/simple.xml) that shows us a breakfast menu.
-We can request this data through HTTP and get our breakfast menu returned.
+We can request this data through HTTP and return that data.

-#### APIs are not just websites.
+#### Let's be clear: APIs are not just websites.

 - By definition, a TV is an API by virtue  of all the components that it links to.